-Physicians advise patients to get smart about antibioticsNovember 16th, 2012 in Medications /
+Physicians advise patients to get smart about antibioticsNovember 16th, 2012 by Cindy Young in Medications /

 It's cold and flu season.
 But taking antibiotics for cold and flu viruses won't make children and adults feel better or help them get back to school or work faster.

 The week of Nov.
 12–18 is Get Smart About Antibiotics Week, an annual national campaign coordinated by the Centers for Disease Control and Prevention (CDC).
 According to the CDC, it is estimated that more than 50 percent of antibiotics are unnecessarily prescribed for upper respiratory infections like cough and cold illnesses, which are mostly caused by viruses.
 Antibiotic overuse increases the development of drug-resistant germs.
 The resulting antibiotic resistance has become one of the most pressing public health threats.